-Today I’m reviewing the Rocky Mountain RM360.
-It is an affordable 360-fps crossbow that is fully adjustable for a custom fit.
-Rocky Mountain released the RM360 in 2019 and it came in two versions, the RM360 and the RM360 Pro.
+Today we’re reviewing the Rocky Mountain RM360., which is an affordable 360-fps crossbow that is fully adjustable for a custom fit.
+Rocky Mountain released the RM360 in 2019 in two versions, the RM360 and the RM360 Pro.
 The models are similar in almost every way but there are some differences that I’ll talk about in this review.

 Rocky Mountain is a subsidiary brand of FeraDyne Outdoors, it was relaunched in 2017 with the promise of “Rock-Solid Dependability in a full line of hard-working broadheads sights, crossbows, and archery accessories.”
 They released their all-new Rocky Mountain crossbow line in 2019, including 4 models, the RM360, RM390, RM405, and RM415.

-I was a bit skeptical, whether Rocky Mountain crossbows were any good but I heard a lot of good buzz around the RM360, so I decided to buy it myself too to test it out and review the crossbow.
+I was a bit skeptical, about whether Rocky Mountain crossbows were any good but I heard a lot of good buzz around the RM360, so I decided to buy it myself too to test it out and review the crossbow.
 I also bought the Pro version to compare the two in this review.

 Rocky Mountain RM360/RM360 Pro Crossbow Specs